AWS Database Services

 In memory databases like Amazon ElastiCache are typically required for high speed applications where sub-millisecond query performance is required.

-Our third and final part in this series next month will talk about AWS services for data warehouse and analytics workloads.
+Our third and final part in this series talks about AWS services for data warehouse and analytics workloads.
+You can read it here.
 Large organizations often deal with massive amounts of data and want to make business critical decisions from those mountains of data.
 This is where AWS can help with its cost-effective yet robust solutions.
-This article will be invaluable for those who need to know “what’s out there” and make an informed decision.
+This article is helpful for those who need to know “what’s out there” and make an informed decision.